<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 • Set your car’s computer.
 Some cars track this for you.
 If your car alerts you, schedule an appointment when a message appears.

 • Complete with every other oil change.
-If you get your oil changed every 3,000 miles, remember to get your tires rotated with every other one.
+If your oil is changed every 3,000 miles, remember to get your tires rotated with every other one.

 • Take it back to the dealership.
-If you take your car to the dealership for service, they’ll keep track and rotate your tires at recommend intervals.
+If you take your car to the dealership for service, they’ll track and rotate your tires at recommended intervals.

 • Complete every six months.
 If you go longer intervals between oil changes, plan to get your tires rotated every six months.